Cyber Threat Intelligence - Blockchain Investigations

 Keep this in mind as we cover more.
 As you can see below, we have two targets: one is a marketplace, the other is more like a personal service.
 These sites are collected and analyzed to determine the most likely explanation for a given set of data, which may indicate they are run by the same individual or entity, as they share a lot of characteristics and other small details.
 However, this is still just an assumption.
 We need facts and proof that they are indeed run or operated under the same actor, and that’s what we’re going to do.

-1. Analysis of Competing Hypotheses (ACH): This involves evaluating multiple competing hypotheses to determine the most likely explanation for a given set of data.
+1. Evaluating multiple competing hypotheses to determine the most likely explanation for a given set of data.
 This has already been done.

-2. Key Assumptions Check: This technique involves identifying and challenging the key assumptions underlying an intelligence assessment, ensuring that they are well-founded and not based on unfounded beliefs or biases.
+2. Identifying and challenging the assumptions underlying an intelligence assessment, ensuring that they are well-founded and not based on unfounded beliefs or biases.

 +---------+--------------------------------------------------------------------+